U.S. State AI Laws

 - ●Consumer rights.
 Multiple laws give individuals the right to know when AI is used in decisions about them, to access information about how the system works, to correct inaccurate data, and in some cases to opt out of automated decision-making entirely.

 - ●Shared responsibility between developers and deployers.
-Colorado's model of placing obligations on both the companies that build AI systems and the companies that use them is emerging as a standard approach.
-Developers must provide documentation; deployers must implement safeguards.
+State AI laws increasingly split obligations between the companies that build AI systems and the companies that use them.
+Developers provide documentation and update notices; deployers implement the consumer-facing notices, review processes, and records.

 - ●Reference to federal standards.
-Colorado explicitly references the NIST AI Risk Management Framework.
-This trend — tying state compliance to existing federal frameworks — simplifies implementation for organizations that have already adopted NIST.
+Texas TRAIGA points to NIST's Generative AI Profile and other recognized AI risk frameworks in its enforcement defenses, and state proposals continue to reference recognized AI risk frameworks.
+Tying state compliance to existing federal frameworks simplifies implementation for organizations that have already adopted NIST.

 - ●No private right of action (mostly).
 With the notable exception of Illinois BIPA, most state AI laws are enforced by state attorneys general rather than through private lawsuits.
 This may limit individual enforcement but concentrates regulatory action.